sc0v0ne/LearnAI/ml/performance_metrics.md

 - Area under ROC (AUC)

-For a classification problem, it is common to compute the following metrics: Accuracy, classification report, confusion matrix, and AUC.
+For a classification problem, it is common to compute the following metrics and graphs: Accuracy, classification report, confusion matrix, and AUC.

 We can also compute the classification error (error rate) on the training and test datasets.